aardappel/lobster/docs/source/command_line_usage.md

 -   the directory for writing files: the same as auxiliary on desktop platforms, but often a special directory on mobile platforms.

--   On Linux additionally it can load files from `/usr/share/lobster/` if the above paths don't work.
+-   On Linux additionally it can load files from `/usr/share/lobster/` (or whatever path was configured for install by CMake, see `DATADIR`) if the above paths don't work.
 This is to allow package managers to install Lobster in the system directories.

-Additionally, if any of these folders contains a "`modules`" directory, it will load source code from there as well.
+Additionally, if any of these folders contains a `modules` directory, it will load source code from there as well.

 Any of the Lobster builtin commands that load data files specify paths relative to either the main or auxiliary directories (and either / or  may be used as path separators).
-If you package up a Lobster program for distribution, all these files can be packed into a pakfile, see `-b`.
+If you package up a Lobster program for distribution, all these files can be packed into a pakfile, see `--pak`.

 Output
 ------